 - Preheat the oven to 350F (177C) convection OR 325F (163C) conventional and line two cookie sheets with parchment paper.

-- In a small pot, over medium heat, cook the butter for 5-10 minutes, stirring intermittently until it begins to bubble and foam.
+- In a small pot, over medium heat, cook the butter for 5-10 minutes, stirring intermittently until it begins to bubble and foam.1/2 cup (113g) salted butter

 - Then stir continuously until you see the milk solids browning and settling on the bottom.
 Pour the butter into a bowl and allow it cool for a few minutes.

-- Add the flour and baking powder and fold the cookie dough just until there are a few streaks left of flour.
+- Add the flour, baking powder and salt and fold the cookie dough just until there are a few streaks left of flour.1 cup (120g) all-purpose flour, 1 tsp baking powder, 1/4 tsp fine sea salt

-- Fold in the chopped pistachios and chocolate, just until they're evenly dispersed.
+- Fold in the chopped pistachios and chocolate, just until they're evenly dispersed.1 oz lightly salted pistachios, 4 oz dark chocolate

 - Split cookie dough into 8 cookies (2.5 ounces each), (4-6 per cookie sheet, they spread a lot) and bake one sheet on the middle rack for 10 minutes, just until the edges are starting to brown.